material-components/material-components-ios/contributing/checklist.md

 ### Test on tvOS

-Verify that the demo tvOS application under `Demos/TV`.
+Verify that the demo tvOS application under `Demos/TV` builds.
 This can also be verified using the `scripts/run_all`.

 ### Extensions Support (If possible)